 TravelMedium.com is supported by its audience, that means when you purchase through links on our site, we may earn an affiliate commission at no cost to you.
 In particular, as an Amazon Associate, we earn from qualifying purchases.
 We greatly appreciate your support.

 One of the world’s best destinations for adventure travel, Scotland is vastly underrated as a tourist spot.

 When most tourists go to Scotland, they only visit Edinburgh.

-They look at the castle, they walk down the Royal Mile and they buy overpriced souvenirs from the endless rows of tourist stores.
+They look at the castle, they walk down the Royal Mile and they buy Scottish souvenirs from the endless rows of tourist stores.

 But Scotland is way more than just Edinburgh.
 It’s full of some of the world’s most incredible outdoor adventures, it’s outrageously varied, and it’s one of the friendliest places you’ll ever visit.

 In short, Scotland is much more than just its capital city.
 It’s cows, it’s mountains, it’s road trips and it’s monsters.
 And it’s amazing.

 Here are 13 things which Scotland is famous for:

 By far the most mountainous country in the UK, Scotland has an endless amount of mountains.
 Though most of the nation’s peaks are relatively low-level (with only 9 mountains over 1,220 meters), don’t let that fool you – Scotland’s hikes are incredible.

 Scotland has a huge amount of opportunity for hiking adventures, with 282 mountains at over 914 meters.
 Known as ‘munros’, locals and travelers alike love tackling these peaks.
 But the nation also has hundreds of smaller summits, some of which can also be surprisingly challenging.